qlu-lab/DONUTS/README.md

 Assortative mating: argument `alpha` = Corr(Gm, Gp) is the correlation between spousal genotypes at each locus.
 Default is 0 (i.e., random mating).
 You can also specify `alpha` for each SNP using a data.frame with two columns: "SNP" for variant ID and "alpha" for the correlation.

+Some other features:
+* Will first check whether there are duplicated SNPs (by their IDs) and SNPs with duplicated IDs will be removed.
+* Will keep only the SNPs thare are present in all the input GWAS (and `alpha` if it's a data.frame).
+* Will compare `A1` and `A2` in the input GWAS and flip `BETA` when necessary so that it refers to the effect of a same allele.
+* Will generate a very detailed log file.

 ## Getting started

 ### Install `DONUTS` R package